vadim0x60/seidr/README.md

 If you're using [Slurm](https://slurm.schedmd.com/), write a `run.sh` file with `python benchmark.py` and run it with `sbatch run.sh --array=1-500`.
-If not, run `TASK_ID=n python benchmark.py` to re-run one of our experiments exactly, or set the parameters yourself:
+If not, run `TASK_ID=n python benchmark.py` to re-run one of our experiments exactly, or set the parameters yourself as below.

 For example, for basement problem in PSB2, run SEIDR without lexicase selection as follows:
 ```
 python3 benchmark.py \
-    --task_id 202 \
+    --task_id 0 \
-    --problem basement \
+    --problem bowling \
-    --language C++ \
+    --language Python \
+    --branching_factor 2 \
     --max_programs 100 \
     --drafts_per_prompt 2 \
     --explanations_per_program 2 \